You have the power to influence where your money gets invested

 What needs to happen to create more sustainable capital markets

 - Everyone should have access to and understand companies’ contribution to the Sustainable Development Goals.
 So investors, society, governments and individuals can exert their influence to force change.
 We’re leading the creation of a set of publicly available, corporate sustainability league tables, ranking companies on their sustainability performance.
-Mark Wilson, our Group Chief Executive Officer launched the global consultation for the World Benchmarking Alliance in September 2017.
+Aviva launched the global consultation for the World Benchmarking Alliance in September 2017.

 - National standard-setting bodies should set up a Responsible Investment Standard – a ‘Fairtrade for Finance’, to help investors and consumers identify asset managers who are operating sustainably.